obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/media-sync.md

 Developed by: [[fnya]]
 Mobile compatible: [[Desktop-only plugins|No]]

-Downloads images from the image URLs in documents and displays the content.
+Downloads media files(eg. images, PDFs) from the URLs in documents and displays the content.

 %% ----- Do not edit anything above this line ----- %%